jmbegley82/iodine/README.md

     platforms and, as such, maybe shouldn't be the same mechanism that generates end-user-facing documentation.
 10) Project will steer away from performance-impacting C++ features like function overloading, particularly in objects which will be used within loops.
+11) Project will attempt to stay within the confines of C++11.